-The University of the Cumberlands welcomes students, faculty, staff, and visitors with disabilities.
-UC ensures a welcoming working and learning environment for individuals with disabilities while ensuring compliance with federal and state regulations.
+The University of the Cumberlands is committed to serving students, faculty, staff, and visitors with disabilities.
+UC strives for excellence in creating a campus environment of inclusion and accessibility that ensures compliance with federal and state regulations.

 Federal law and the university define a “disability” as a physical or mental impairment that substantially limits or restricts the condition, manner, or duration under which an average person in the population can perform a major life activity, such as walking, seeing, hearing, speaking, breathing, learning, working, or taking care of oneself.

 An impairment or diagnosis, in and of itself, does not necessarily constitute a disability: it must “substantially limit” these activities.
 Disabilities do not necessarily impair the individual’s performance, but may require the individual to seek alternate methods of carrying out a given task.

 The University is required by Section 504 of the Rehabilitation Act to provide effective auxiliary aids and services for qualified students with documented disabilities if such aids are needed to provide equitable access to the university’s programs and services.
 “Qualified Disabled Student” means a disabled person who meets the academic and technical standards for admission and participation in UC’s educational programs.